 FC Stars BU16 NPL Team: US Club Soccer National Cup XIV Finals - Champions!

-The FC Stars BU16 NPL team, coached by Tony Marino, qualified for the US Club Soccer National Cup XIV Finals held in Westfield, Indiana July 17th-20th by winning the New England Regional event in June.
+The FC Stars BU16 NPL team, coached by Tony Marino, qualified for the US Club Soccer National Cup XIV Finals held in Westfield, Indiana from July 17th-20th by winning the New England Regional event in June.
 The boys returned home National Cup Super Group Champions !
 Results and details below:

 The FC Stars boys topped the group with 6 points after wins against Stronghold SC Falcons and Roadrunners SC Select.
-The weather affected game vs West Florida Flames 98 Elite was eventually lost 1-2 after T-Storms wiped out Friday’s games.
+The weather-affected game vs West Florida Flames 98 Elite was eventually lost 1-2 after T-Storms wiped out Friday’s games.